luiscartor/luiscartor.github.io.old/RMT_part2.md

     ## [1] 2

 There exist other decision making statements.
-An if statement can be followed by an optional else statement, which executes when the conditional expression is false.
+An if statement can be followed by an optional else statement, which executes some code when the conditional expression is false.

 ``` r
  x = 2